Back to practical guides

 1. Encourage Peer Feedback

 Create opportunities for team members to share constructive feedback with one another.
-Peer insights can complement managerial feedback and strengthen relationships.
+Structured formats such as feedback circles or retrospectives can help keep the discussion fair and useful.

 2. Make Feedback a Habit

-Integrate feedback into regular one-on-ones, team meetings and project reviews.
-Consistency ensures feedback feels natural and expected.
+Integrate feedback into regular one-to-ones, team meetings and project reviews.
+Predictable rhythms make feedback feel normal rather than exceptional.

 3. Model Feedback Best Practices